-I made the ’employee’ that sits in the cubicle from scratch.
-Unfortunately I didn’t take step-by step photos, but I attached the few that I do have so you get the gist of how I made her.
-I used:
+I made the ’employee’ that sits in the cubicle from scratch using upcycled items.
+Unfortunately I didn’t take step-by step photos, but do include the few that I do have so you get the gist of how to make her.

-I used pool noodles for the arms and legs, which were cut at the knees and elbows, then strung together.
-This allowed her to bend so she could sit and hold the baby.
-Pantyhose over the pool noodles held the stuffing in place, which gave her adequate padding.
+Pool noodles, for the arms and legs, are cut at the knees and elbows then strung together.
+This allows her to bend so she can sit and hold the ‘baby’ Pantyhose over the pool noodles holds the stuffing in place, which gives her adequate padding.

-As you can see below, I assembled it all on my living room floor.
-The room looked like a crime scene while I was working on her – lol!
+As you can see below, I assembled on my living room floor.
+Consequently, the room looked like a crime scene while I was working on her – lol!

-The final test was to prop her into a chair to make sure she would stay upright.
+The final test is to prop her into a chair to make sure she will stay upright.
+Success!

 Once she was at the office, I clothed her in a company golf shirt.
 In addition to sporting a ball and chain around her ankle, I also poked fun at ‘bring your kids to work day’ by putting a ‘baby’ in her arms (you’ll notice I left some diapers on the desk too).

-But it’s not just any baby; on closer inspection, you can see that I replaced a dolls head with a skeleton head that lights up.
+However, it’s not just any baby; on closer inspection, you can see that I replaced the dolls head with a skeleton skull head that lights up.

 Just the right amount of ‘creepy’.